University of Edinburgh: Early history

-In 1557, Bishop Robert Reid of St Magnus Cathedral on Orkney made a will containing an endowment of 8,000 merks to build a college in Edinburgh.
-Unusually for his time, Reid's vision included the teaching of rhetoric and poetry, alongside more traditional subjects such as philosophy.
+In 1557, Bishop Robert Reid of St Magnus Cathedral made a will containing an endowment of 8,000 merks to build a college in Edinburgh.
+Unusually for his time, Reid's vision for the college included the teaching of rhetoric and poetry, alongside more traditional subjects such as philosophy.

 However, the bequest was delayed by more than 25 years due to the religious revolution that led to the Reformation Parliament of 1560.
 The plans were revived in the late 1570s through efforts by the Edinburgh Town Council, first minister of Edinburgh James Lawson, and Lord Provost William Little.
 When Reid's descendants were unwilling to pay out the sum, the town council petitioned King James VI and his Privy Council.
-The King brokered a monetary compromise and granted a royal charter on 14 April 1582, empowering the town council to create a college of higher education.
+The King arranged a monetary compromise and granted a royal charter on 14 April 1582, empowering the town council to create a college of higher education.
 A college established by secular authorities was unprecedented in newly Presbyterian Scotland, as all previous Scottish universities had been founded through papal bulls.
-Notably, Edinburgh was the fourth Scottish university in a period when the richer and more populous England had only two.

 Named Tounis College (Town's College), the university opened its doors to students on 14 October 1583, with an attendance of 80–90.
 At the time, the college mainly covered liberal arts and divinity.
 Instruction began under the charge of a graduate from the University of St Andrews, theologian Robert Rollock, who first served as Regent, and from 1586 as principal of the college.
-Initially Rollock was the sole instructor for first-year students, and he was expected to tutor the 1583 intake for all four years of their degree in every subject.
+Initially, Rollock was the sole instructor for first-year students, and he was expected to tutor the 1583 intake for all four years of their degree in every subject.
 The first cohort finished their studies in 1587, and 47 students graduated (or 'laureated') with an M.A. degree.
 When King James VI visited Scotland in 1617, he held a disputation with the college's professors, after which he decreed that it should henceforth be called the "Colledge [sic] of King James".
 The university was known as both Tounis College and King James' College until it gradually assumed the name of the University of Edinburgh during the 17th century.

-After the deposition of King James II and VII during the Glorious Revolution in 1688, the Parliament of Scotland passed legislation designed to root out Jacobite sympathisers amongst university staff.
+After the deposition of King James II and VII during the Glorious Revolution of 1688, the Parliament of Scotland passed legislation designed to root out Jacobite sympathisers amongst university staff.
 In Edinburgh, this led to the dismissal of Principal Alexander Monro and several professors and regents after a government visitation in 1690.
 The university was subsequently led by Principal Gilbert Rule, one of the inquisitors on the visitation committee.